wp-plugins/gravity-forms-toolbar/readme.txt

 == Changelog ==

+= 1.2.1 =
+* BUGFIX: Fixed capability issue for displaying plugin's options page when "Members" plugin is installed
+* CODE: Improved conditional check for Dutch language plugin; also, some more minor tweaks and improvements
+* UPDATE: Fixed errors in .pot file from v1.2 - updated German translations and also the .pot file for all translators!

 = 1.2 =
 * Extended plugin functionality a lot, making it even more useful! - Thanx to new plugin co-author Milan Petrovic of Dev4Press!
  * NEW: Admin settings page to optinally remove "Support/Docs/FAQ" and/or "Active Extensions" sections from menu (settings under "General Settings")